logicalguess/snake-rx-monads/README.md

 The reactive version is pretty much "pull free", all the values get pushed, there is no direct reading from vars.
 A nice JavaScript (Bacon) version  of the snake game can be found here: http://philipnilsson.github.io/badness/ .
+Perhaps RX seems can be a great alternative to state monads.